Works by Francis Bacon: The New Atlantis

 There has been much speculation as to whether a real island society inspired Bacon's utopia.
 Scholars have suggested numerous countries, from Iceland to Japan; Dr. Nick Lambert highlighted the latter in The View Beyond.

-A city named "Bensalem" was actually founded in Pennsylvania, in 1682.
+A city named Bensalem was founded in Pennsylvania, in 1682.

 Despite being posthumously published in 1626, New Atlantis has an important place in Bacon's corpus.
 While his scientific treatises, such as The Advancement and Novum, are prescriptive in tone, advising how European thought must change through the adoption of the new scientific mindset, New Atlantis offers a look at what Bacon envisions as the ultimate fruition of his instauration.
 This text pictures Bacon's dream of a society organized around his epistemological and social agenda.
 In many ways Bacon's utopian text is a cumulative work: the predominant themes Bacon consistently returns to throughout his intellectual life—the dominance over Nature through experimentalism, the notion of a charitable form of knowledge, and the complementary relationship between religion and science—are very much foregrounded in New Atlantis, becoming the pillars of Bensalemite culture.